percona/pmm-doc/docs/details/commands/pmm-admin.md

     : Path under which metrics are exposed, used to generate URI (default: /metrics).

     `--listen-port=LISTEN-PORT`
-    : Listen port of external exporter for scraping metrics (Required).
+    : Listen port of haproxy exposing the metrics for scraping metrics (Required).

     `--service-node-id=SERVICE-NODE-ID`
     : Node ID where service runs (default is auto-detected).